 What occurs during a medical exam as conducted by CPS?

 A medical exam may be requested by the CPS employee that you are working with within your investigation.
 If the report that came into CPS details some sort of allegation that your child has suffered injuries that are not readily apparent with a typical visual inspection, a medical exam may be necessary.
 Also, CPS may want a doctor's opinion about a condition that may have caused an injury to your child.
 If you consent to the exam in writing or attend the exam, then it can proceed.

 What goes on in a home inspection during a CPS case?

 CPS can stop by your home to inspect at any time (within reason).
 They do not need to provide you with any notice of their intent to do so.
 When the CPS worker comes to your door, he or she must identify themselves and tell you who he or she is.
 Your permission to enter the home must be obtained, or inspection cannot occur- at least on that day.
 Be aware that even if CPS arrives with a police officer or constable, they cannot enter your home without your permission or a warrant to do so.
 Police officers attend these sorts of inspections if your caseworker believes their safety to be at risk.

 Your spouse, a relative living in your home, an older child, or even a babysitter, can permit CPS to enter your home if you are not there to do so.
-If you are aware that CPS has attempted to enter your home to conduct an inspection and are not willing to provide your consent for them to do so, you need to warn any other person in the house and instruct them not to give permission CPS to enter.
+If you are aware that CPS has attempted to enter your home to conduct an inspection and are not willing to provide your consent for them to do so, you need to warn any other person in the house and instruct them not to permit CPS to enter.
 You may find that an inspection has occurred without your knowledge or consent if you fail to do so.

-What happens if you say “yes” to allow CPS to inspect your home?
+What happens if you say “yes” to allowing CPS to inspect your home?